roydejong/midway-editor/README.md

 #### Current features

-- Suitable for new post creation, or making an existing post editable
+- Suitable for new post creation, or making an existing post editable.
-- Enforces post semantics with a `<h1>` title above the body
+- Enforces post semantics with an `<h1>` title above the body.
-- Features a basic text formatting toolbar which opens after selecting text
+- Features a basic text formatting toolbar which opens after selecting text (bold, italics, headings, blockquote).
-- Link insertion via the toolbar
+- Link insertion and removal via the toolbar.

-#### Coming soon

-- Media insertion (images and probably video)
-- More formatting options (headings, lists, blockquotes)
-- Tooltips for links (on hover)

-#### Maybe coming soon

-- Automatic list creation (ul, ol)
-- Subtitles for posts
-- More config options
-- Better browser compatibility
+:ok_hand: An up-to-date list of features being worked in is available in the [Issue tracker](https://github.com/roydejong/midway-editor/issues).

 ## Setup